infinimesh/infinimesh/docs/docs/quickstart.md

 ```
 openssl req -new -x509 -sha256 -key sample_1.key -out sample_1.crt -days 365
 ```
-A namespace for your device(s) will be automatically created and reflect your username.
-A namespace is a reference to an organisational entinity to which the device belongs, e.g. Windmills or Buildings.
+A namespace for your user will be automatically created, the name of the namespace is your username.
 To show the namespace(s) use the list command:
 ```
 inf namespace list
 ```